 The Three Keys - Part 1

-When it comes to building strong teams and unforgettable customer experiences, I believe there are three pillars: connection, clarity, and culture.
+When it comes to building strong teams or making any cultural change, there are three pillars: connection, clarity, and culture.

 In this post, I want to focus on the first pillar, connection.
 Because in my experience, it's where everything begins.
 Without connection, nothing else sticks.